algaringo/algaringo/README.md

 ### I'm currently...

-- Trying to learn Java with Springboot and Microservices
+- Trying to learn Java with Springboot for my new role
 - Trying to cook/bake cool recipes I find online
 - Trying to finish my degree
 - Basically just trying